RTEMS/rtems-docs/README.txt

 Please consider using PlantUML and Ditaa before other tools because we can generate the images from source automatically and it gives the documentation a similar look and feel.
-Other options may be considered if the image cannot be easly created by PlantUML or Ditaa but please ask before starting down that path because it may not be accepted.
+Other options may be considered if the image cannot be easily created by PlantUML or Ditaa but please ask before starting down that path because it may not be accepted.

 Image editing tools tend to have a specific look and feel and this